Walk With Us!

 Madame Fortune Taylor

-A former slave, business owner and community leader who amassed more than 30 acres of land along the eastern bank of the Hillsborough River in the 1800s, Fortune Taylor was a true Tampa pioneer.
+Formerly enslaved, Fortune Taylor was a business owner, community leader and a true Tampa pioneer, who amassed more than 30 acres of land along the eastern bank of the Hillsborough River in the 1800s.
 This walking tour will take you through the homestead of Madame Taylor, the namesake of downtown Tampa’s Fortune Street and the newly renamed Fortune Taylor Bridge.